 Seeing Beyond the Surface Part 2: Exteriors

 Looking for a new home can be stressful and part of that comes from assessing something so important in such a short amount of time.
+When you buy a home you should always get the appropriate inspections, but before you even make an offer it’s important to know what you’re looking at.
 One of the things that I do as a Realtor is point out potential issues that buyers may not be aware of and provide a balanced picture of what it might mean to own a specific home.
 This article is the second in a series spotlighting those issues.

 In Part 1 we talked about interior systems to look at when searching for a new home.
 This time we’re going to talk primarily about the exterior of a home.
 As always, get a thorough home inspection done on any house you intend to purchase.

 The roof is a home’s first line of defense against weather.
 It has to stand up to both blistering sun and torrential rain.
 Most homes in North America have asphalt shingle/composition roofs, which last about 20 years.
 In comparison, slate, metal, and tile roofs can last more than 50 years, wood shake roofs can last about 30 years, and fiber cement shingles last about 25 years.
 If the asphalt shingles on a roof have developed cracks, lost a lot of granules, are chipping and look dried-up or curled up, then it’s probably time for a new roof.